New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Interest rates are a key driver of most financial assets.
 While most often referenced in relation to the bond market, rates are also a key input in traditional equity valuation models, which incorporate market interest rates to determine the appropriate rate to discount future cash flows.
 Interest rates are an essential element in bond pricing and the yield that investors require to own a particular fixed-income security.
-Since hitting an all-time low in 2020, interest rates increased in 2021 and have continued that climb higher thus far in 2022.
+Since hitting an all-time low, interest rates increased and have continued that climb higher thus far.
 This has put pressure on fixed incomes and certain areas of the equity market, which has led to stress in certain areas of the stock market, such as growth stocks, which can be sensitive to interest rate shocks.
-With that in mind, let’s examine why rates have been moving up, and whether this should be a cause for concern for Comfort Systems USA employees.
+With that in mind, let's examine why rates have been moving up, and whether this should be a cause for concern for Comfort Systems USA employees.

 MORE AGGRESSIVE FEDERAL RESERVE